Zero-Sploit/telegram-ssh-bot/README.md

     ``Python 3
     python-telebot library
-    fail2ban or a similar tool that logs failed SSH login attempts to a file``
+    fail2ban or a similar tool that logs failed SSH login attempts to a file. will work with just the ssh log file ass well.``

 #  Setup